spencercarnage/personal/src/content/blog/tailwind-codemod.md

 pubDate: "May 26 2024"
 ---

-While working on converting `create-react-app` codebase to one that uses Next.js, I found myself with an interesting problem: all of the Material Design based class names that were created using TailwindCSS had to be changed across 1000+ React components.
-The "primary" color was `#f43f5e`.
-In the new code base, `#f43f53` was mapped to `red-500`.
-That meant that `text-primary-main` class was being replaced with `text-red-500`.
-With the Material Design class names being deprecated, a class like `text-primary-main` needed to be updated to its color specific class name, `text-red-500`.
+During a recent project of migrating a `create-react-app` codebase to Next.js, I faced an interesting challenge: updating Tailwind class names across 1000+ React components.
+Specifically, the Material Design-based class names needed to be replaced with new color-specific class names.
+For example, the `text-primary-main` class (mapped to `#f43f5e`) had to be changed to `text-red-500`.

-The "legacy" `tailwind.config.js` file had its colors set up like this:
+The legacy `tailwind.config.js` was configured with the Material Design colors like so:

 ```
 module.exports = {